107208579/tracking/README.md

 * TRA
 * …

-Each logged even receives a different event title with more details:
+Each logged event receives a different event title with more details:
 * EMP - Work
 * EMP - Meeting
 * EMP - Interview